osdc/design/README.md

 ## :beginner: About

-this repository contains all the design resources used in our community over time, it is also home to all our meetup posters.
+this repository contains all the design resources used in our community over time, it is also home to all our orientation, meetup & hackathon posters.

 ## :camera: Gallery

 <p align="center">

+#### Orientation
 <details>
   <summary>OSDC Orientation 2019</summary>
 <img src="/Meetup Posters/OSDC Orientation 2019.jpg" width="900" title="Orientation 2019"><br>
 </details>

+#### Meetups
 <details>
   <summary>Meetup 1.0 2019: How to Open Source</summary>
 <img src="/Meetup Posters/OSDC Meetup 1.0 2019.jpg" width="900" title="How to Open Source"><br>